Table of Contents

 3.2 What Counts as Means

-- Any income from employment, self employment or a training and educational scheme such as Community Enterprise (CE), Back to Education Allowance (BTEA) and Back to Work Allowance (BTW)
+- Any income from employment, self employment or a training and educational scheme such as Community Employment (CE), Back to Education Allowance (BTEA) and Back to Work Allowance (BTW)

 - Family Income Supplement